open-alchemy/OpenAlchemyEditor/web/README.md

 - `unManaged`: The result of validating the un managed component of the spec
 - `artifacts`: Key information extracted from the spec

+### Save Component

+Has field to define the spec name and enables user to save the spec.

+Events:

+- `saveComponentSaveClick`: The save button has been clicked, includes the spec value and name.

 ### Router

 Events (more information <https://angular.io/api/router/RouterEvent>):